msample/envoy-filter-example/inject.rst

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into the upstream request.
-These names will be provided to the gRPC inject request and only these headers response may be injected.
+These names will be provided to the gRPC inject request and these headers in the response may be injected.
   Only headers named in this list are allowed to be injected unless *upstream_inject_any* is true.
 Any others returned in the gRPC response will be ignored.
 The gRPC responder may choose not provide